commercetools/fs2-queues/docs/getting-started/subscribing.md

 If you wish to implement a stream that does not fail upon error, you can use the `attemptProcessWithAutoAck()` methods, which emits the results of the processing as an `Either[Throwable, T]`.
 The resulting stream does not fail if some processing fails.
 Otherwise it has the same behavior as the stream above.

-For more flexibility in terms of what to do with each received messages, you can also check `process()` and `processWithImmediateDecision()`, that will give access to the content and some metadata of the received messages, apply some effects and return a @:api(com.commercetools.queue.Decision), to dictate whether each message should be confirmed (see @:api(com.commercetools.queue.Decision.Ok)), dropped (see @:api(com.commercetools.queue.Decision.Drop), considered as failed (see @:api(com.commercetools.queue.Decision.Fail)), or if the message should be re-enqueued (see @:api(com.commercetools.queue.Decision.Reenqueue)).
+For more flexibility in terms of what to do with each received messages, you can also check `process()` and `processWithImmediateDecision()`, that will give access to the content and some metadata of the received messages, apply some effects and return a @:api(Decision), to dictate whether each message should be confirmed (see @:api(Decision.Ok)), dropped (see @:api(Decision.Drop), considered as failed (see @:api(Decision.Fail)), or if the message should be re-enqueued (see @:api(Decision.Reenqueue)).
-An @:api(com.commercetools.queue.ImmediateDecision) is a kind of decision that won't allow messages to get re-enqueued.
+An @:api(ImmediateDecision) is a kind of decision that won't allow messages to get re-enqueued.

 These variants of processors can be as involved as needed, and allow to cover a wide range of use cases, declaratively.